ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

-To the extent that a [[local net of observables]] may be regarded as _defining_ a [[quantum field theory]], which is the claim of ([[perturbative AQFT|perturbative]]) [[AQFT]], this proves that the perturbative S-matrices in [[causal perturbation theory]] as in def. \ref{PerturbativeSMatrixOnMinkowskiSpacetime}
+To the extent that a [[local net of observables]] may be regarded as _defining_ a [[quantum field theory]], which is the claim of ([[perturbative AQFT|perturbative]]) [[AQFT]], this proves that the perturbative S-matrices in [[causal perturbation theory]] as in def. \ref{LagrangianFieldTheoryPerturbativeScattering}
 indeed make sense, despite the involvement of [[adiabatic switching]] of the [[interaction]] [[Lagrangian density]] which does not make physical sense when interpreted naively: In reality the interaction is of course not (for realistic [[theory (physics)|theories]] at least) "switched off" outside some bounded region of spacetime; but the result here shows that if we pretend that it does then first of all we get consistent mathematical formulas and moreover we can then nevertheless compute the correct [[quantum observables]] that are localized in this spacetime region.
 But the [[local net of observables]] as the spacetime localization varies